wfgilman/plaid-elixir/README.md

 ## Configuration

-All calls to Plaid require either your client id and secret, or public key.
+All calls to Plaid require your client id and secret.
+Public keys are deprecated as of version `2.4` of the upstream project.
 Add the following configuration to your project to set the values.
 This configuration is optional as of version `1.6`, see below for a runtime configuration.
 The library will raise an error if the relevant credentials are not provided either via `config.exs` or at runtime.